openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 .# Abstract

-This specification defines an extension of OpenID Connect to allow presentation of claims in the form of Verifiable Credentials as part of the protocol flow in addition to claims provided in the `id_token` and/or via UserInfo responses.
+This specification defines a mechanism on top of OAuth to allow presentation of claims in the form of Verifiable Credentials as part of the protocol flow.

 {mainmatter}

 # Introduction

-This specification extends OpenID Connect with support for presentation of claims via Verifiable Credentials, supporting W3C formats as well as other credential formats.
+This specification defines a mechanism on top of OAuth [@!RFC6749] for presentation of claims via Verifiable Credentials, supporting W3C formats as well as other credential formats.
 This allows existing OpenID Connect RPs to extend their reach towards claims sources asserting claims in this format.
-It also allows new applications built using verifiable credentials to utilize OpenID Connect as integration and interoperability layer towards credential holders.
+It also allows new applications built using verifiable credentials to utilize OAuth or OpenID Connect as integration and interoperability layer towards credential holders.

-This specification enables requesting and delivery of verifiable presentations in conjunction with Self-Issued OpenID Providers (see [@SIOPv2]) as well as traditional OpenID  Providers (see [@!OpenID.Core]).
+OpenID Connect would be an obvious choice for this use case since it already allows Relying Parties to request identity assertions.
+However, early implementation experience suggests there are use cases where the presentation of verifiable presentations is sufficient and mandating [@OpenID.Core] features, such as issuance of ID tokens, would unnecessary increase implementation complexity.
+Thus the working group decided to use OAuth as a base protocol.
+Deployments can nevertheless add this specification to an OpenID Connect implementation, especially Self-Issued OpenID Providers (see [@SIOPv2]), since OpenID Connect is built on top of OAuth.

 # Terminology